uunlu/bojanv91.github.io/Snow/_posts/2015-09-29-towards-good-enough-code-re-factoring-business-rule-check-specification-pattern.md

 title: Towards good enough code: Re-factoring a business rule check with the Specification Pattern
 ---

 The other day, one of my colleges asked me for a code review on a specific part of code that was written and I said let's dig a little deeper into the options that we have.
-In this article I demonstrate the re-factoring steps in detail that we've taken and eventually employed the `Specification Pattern`.
+In this article I demonstrate the re-factoring steps in detail that we've taken and eventually employed the `Specification Pattern` <!--excerpt-->.
 Have in mind that, I choose a very basic example in order to keep things simple and avoid confusion that can be arouse from domain complexity.

 Here is the original code: